-A new right of privacy is needed, it seems I BELIEVE the British press can rise to the occasion.
-The editor of The Guardian, Adam Rusbridger, has suggested a subtle bargain which would balance a new right of privacy, a new right of free expression, and a new right to know.
+I believe the British press can rise to the occasion.
+Adam Rushridger in the James Cameron lecture - whole lotta lectures goin' on - last week suggested a subtle bargain which would balance a new right of privacy, a new right of free expression, and a new right to know.
+This is the kind of leadership demanded by the hour.
 Will other editors respond?

-The British press has certain advantages over the American just now.
-This society is less afraid of controversy; perhaps, perhaps, a little less obsessed by money.
-Television is not driven by the same demonsat present.
-The buoyant quality press is as good as any press anywhere in writing and it has a wider view of the world.
-And there are no better popularisers of the complicated, no better dramatisers of the dull, than the tabloids.
+The British press has advantages over the American at the present.
+The society is less afraid of controversy; perhaps, perhaps, a little less obsessed by money.
+Television is not driven by the same demons.
+The quality press is as good as any press anywhere in writing and has a wider view of the world.
+And there are no better popularisers of the complicated, no better dramatisers of the dull, than the tabloids: one thinks back to the genius of Hugh Cudlipp at the Mirror and we saw a flash of that in the election.

-One thinks back, also, to US founding father Alexander Hamilton.
-He was wrong in doubting the worth of a Bill of Rights, as our experience has shown, but he was surely right when he wrote that 'whatever fine declarations may be inserted in any constitution must altogether depend on public opinion and the general spirit of the people and government'.
+One thinks back, also, to founding father Alexander Hamilton.
+He was wrong in doubting the worth of a Bill of rights, as our experience has shown, but he was surely right when he wrote that "whatever fine declarations may be inserted in any constitution must altogether depend on public opinion and the general spirit of the people and government".

 The spirit is willing.
 The force is with us.
-Yes, the half-free press can be saved and it can, it will, it must, enhance the quality of democracy in Britain.
+We CAN be saved.